Programming SidecarTridge Multi-device

 This section provides developers with in-depth guidance on programming the Multi-device board.
 It mainly covers the development of new applications or “microfirmware apps” for the RP2040 microcontroller.
 The guide is structured to help you understand the architecture of the Multi-device board, the microfirmware apps, and how to set up your development environment.

-This guide applies to the new version 2.0 of the firmware in alpha stage.
+This guide applies to the new version 2.0 of the firmware in beta stage.

 Table of contents